-1.1 These rules for visitors are a directive issued by the event promoter Beatworx, s.r.o., CRN 08262021, registered office Prokopova 148/15, Praha 3 – Žižkov, postcode 130 00, registered in the Commercial Register kept at the Municipal Court in Prague, section C, inset 239394 (hereinafter the “Operator” and/ or “Organiser” and/or “Promoter”), which determine the basic binding rules for persons entering the grounds where the event will be held (hereinafter the “Event Grounds”) and using the facilities located on the premises (hereinafter referred to as the “Rules for Visitors”) at the time the above event is to be held.
+1.1 These rules for visitors are a directive issued by the event promoter Beatworx, s.r.o., CRN 08262021, registered office Prokopova 148/15, Praha 3 – Žižkov, postcode 130 00, registered in the Commercial Register kept at the Municipal Court in Prague, section C, inset 239394 (here in after the “Operator” and/ or “Organiser” and/or “Promoter”), which determine the basic binding rules for persons entering the grounds where the event will be held (hereinafter the “Event Grounds”) and using the facilities located on the premises of the venue (hereinafter referred to as the “Rules for Visitors”) at the time when the event is to be held.

 1.2 The primary purpose of the Rules for Visitors is to ensure safety, fire protection, hygiene, the protection of health and property at the Event Grounds, as well as ensuring ideal conditions for all the social and/or cultural activities (hereinafter the “Activities”) that will be held in the Event Grounds.
 The objective of the Rules for Visitors is to ensure a pleasant, community atmosphere in the grounds.

 1.3 For the purposes of this Rules for Visitors, the Event Grounds shall be understood to mean the Operator’s visibly demarcated areas at the premises of the Venue (hereinafter the “Event Grounds”).
 The opening of the premises and individual areas of the event area will be specified approximately 14 days before the event.